What is a US LLC?

 It is not very complicated to register a US LLC in Canada!

-Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered as a legal advice at any point of time.
+Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered as legal advice at any point in time.

-How to register a US Limited Liability Company (LLC) with Canada Revenue Agency (CRA)?
+How to register a US Limited Liability Company (LLC) with the Canada Revenue Agency (CRA)?

 What is a Hybrid Entity?

-Hybrid entity means an entity which is treated differently in two different jurisdictions.
-A US LLC which is taxed as a corporation in one country whereas taxed as a partnership in another one is a hybrid entity.
+A hybrid entity means an entity that is treated differently in two different jurisdictions.
+A US LLC is taxed as a corporation in one country whereas taxed as a partnership in another one is a hybrid entity.

 US Canada tax treaty does provide explanations and treatments to counter “treaty shopping”.
-Only US residents can claim treaty based positions under US Canada tax treaty.
-If you are resident of a third country and simply own US LLC, it does not mean that you are entitled to draw benefits by using US LLC to conduct business in Canada.
+Only US residents can claim treaty-based positions under the US Canada tax treaty.
+If you are a resident of a third country and simply own US LLC, it does not mean that you are entitled to draw benefits by using US LLC to conduct business in Canada.
 Refer to a technical explanation by the department of treasury

-Disclaimer: This post is for general information purpose and might not have been updated since it is published.
-LLCs taxation issues are often complicated and you should seek a formal advice from a tax professional specializing in cross-border taxation between US and Canada.
-Further, this post involves references to different articles of treaty and other applicable forms, this cannot be considered as a tax advise.
+Disclaimer: This post is for general information purposes and might not have been updated since it is published.
+LLCs taxation issues are often complicated and you should seek formal advice from a tax professional specializing in cross-border taxation between the US and Canada.
+Further, this post involves references to different articles of the treaty and other applicable forms, this cannot be considered as tax advice.

 How to carry on business in Canada using US LLC?
 We can help you with all your business and tax inquiries, contact us.